Rise to Success: Career Highlights of Nelly Korda

 In 2013, at the age of 14, Nelly Korda made the cut at the U.S. Women's Open, finishing tied for 64th place.

-2014: Kathy Whitworth Invitational Win and Kraft Nabisco Championship Invitation
+2014: Kathy Whitworth Invitational Win and Kraft Nabisco Championship

 January 2015: Harder Hall Invitational Victory

-In January 2015, Nelly Korda secured victory at the Harder Hall Invitational, despite receiving a two-stroke penalty for using a caddie.
+In January 2015, Nelly Korda secured victory at the Harder Hall Invitational, despite a two-stroke penalty for using a caddie.

 2016: First Professional Win

-In 2016, Nelly Korda started her professional career on the Symetra Tour, winning her first professional event at the Sioux Falls GreatLIFE Challenge.
+In 2016, Nelly Korda began her professional career on the Symetra Tour and achieved her first professional victory at the Sioux Falls GreatLIFE Challenge.

-2016: Turned Professional and First Tournament Win
+2016: Turned Professional and First Win

 2017: LPGA Tour Debut